-The Google Summer of Code™ 2017 is coming up soon - Haiku hopes to be accepted as Mentoring Organization once again!
-This will hopefully be the eighth year, in which Haiku was selected to participate as one of the mentoring organizations.
+The Google Summer of Code™ 2017 is coming up soon - Haiku was accepted as Mentoring Organization once again!
+This will be the eighth year, in which Haiku was selected to participate as one of the mentoring organizations.
 Why does Haiku want to participate?
 The Google Summer of Code is a wonderful opportunity for the Haiku Project.
 It exposes Haiku to many potential youthful and energetic minds that are interested in developing Open Source Software.

 For information about Haiku's participation in GSoC this year, please see this page.